nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.processors.exportprofilepicturefromadprocessor.md

   type: String
   description: 'TODO: You wpuld need to customise this for your system.
 Clone repo and run in Debug'
   defaultValue: String.Empty
-- parameterName: ProcessorEnrichers
-  type: List
-  description: List of Enrichers that can be used to add more features to this processor.
-Only works with Native Processors and not legacy Processors.
-  defaultValue: missng XML code comments
 - parameterName: RefName
   type: String
   description: '`Refname` will be used in the future to allow for using named Options without the need to copy all of the options.'